 The GASB has also issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which is effective for fiscal years beginning after June 15, 2017.
 This statement establishes standards of accounting and financial reporting for defined benefit other postemployment benefits and defined contribution other postemployment benefits that are provided to the employees of state and local governmental employers through other postemployment benefit plans that are administered through trusts or equivalent arrangements that meet certain criteria.
-This statement also establishes standards of accounting and financial reporting for defined benefit other postemployment benefits that are provided to the employees through other postemployment benefits that are administered postemployment benefits and defined contribution other postemployment benefit other postemployment benefits that are provided to the employees of state and local governmental employees through other postemployment benefits that are provided to the employees of state and local governmental employers through other postemployment benefit plans that are not administered through trusts that meet certain criteria.
-The College has not yet determined the effect that the adoption of GASB Statement No. 75 may have on its financial statements.
+This statement also establishes standards of accounting and financial reporting for defined benefit other postemployment benefits and defined contribution other postemployment benefits that are provided to the employees of state and local governmental employers through other postemployment benefit plans that are not administered through trusts that meet certain criteria.
+GASB Statement No. 75 will require the College to record its proportionate share of the unfunded net OPEB liabilities in the West Virginia Retiree Health Benefit Trust Fund.
+Although the amount of the liability is unknown, it is presumed to be material.